arvidn/libtorrent/docs/settings.rst

 ``connection_speed``, in case we're close to bump up against the limit of number of connections.
-The intention of this setting is to more evenly distribute our connection attempts over time, instead of attempting to connectin in batches, and timing them out in batches.
+The intention of this setting is to more evenly distribute our connection attempts over time, instead of attempting to connect in batches, and timing them out in batches.

 .. _always_send_user_agent: